Do-it-Myself/KwickLine-Queue-Barrier/README.md

+This repository contains our final powerpoint presentation and the CAD files used to make the renders

 # Hercules Cambridge Design Tournament
 KwickLine is a queue barrier system with a retractable screen as the barrier.
 While the wide screen makes queue-jumping harder, the banner inside the screen can easily be customized.